paxprose/imgurdb/README.md

 go mod tidy
 ```

-from here you can build an executabled (make sure you're in the same folder as the `main.go` file)
+from here you can build an executable (make sure you're in the same folder as the `main.go` file)

 ```bash
 go build main.go